sveltejs/svelte/site/content/blog/2021-08-01-whats-new-in-svelte-august-2021.md

 authorURL: https://desandoval.net
 ---

 From The Changelog ([JS Party Ep.
 182](https://changelog.com/jsparty/182)) to Svelte Radio (Episodes [29](https://share.transistor.fm/s/adc23e84) and [30](https://share.transistor.fm/s/6316622d)), it seems that folks couldn't help but talk about Svelte, this month!
-Also, shadow DOM support and a new export and await functionality are new in Svelte.
+Also, shadow DOM support and new export and await functionality are new in Svelte.

 ## New in Svelte
-- You can now specify a `ShadowRoot` as the `target` when creating a component - making it possible to render Svelte componetns inside the shadow DOM (**3.40.0**)
+- You can now specify a `ShadowRoot` as the `target` when creating a component - making it possible to render Svelte components inside the shadow DOM (**3.40.0**)
 - The `export { ... } from`, `export let { ... } =` and `{#await ... then/catch}` syntaxes are all now supported in Svelte components (**3.41.0**)

 For a full list of features and bug fixes, check out the [Svelte changelog](https://github.com/sveltejs/svelte/blob/master/CHANGELOG.md).

 ## SvelteKit Updates
 - More powerful and configurable rendering options are now available ([#2008](https://github.com/sveltejs/kit/pull/2008))
-- esbuild's configuration is now exposed for use with SvelteKit adapaters ([#1914](https://github.com/sveltejs/kit/pull/1914))
+- esbuild's configuration is now exposed for use with SvelteKit adapters ([#1914](https://github.com/sveltejs/kit/pull/1914))
 - Error messages are friendlier now for common config errors ([#1910](https://github.com/sveltejs/kit/pull/1910))
 - Cookies will only be passed through if the target host is the same as the SvelteKit application or a more specific subdomain of it ([#1847](https://github.com/sveltejs/kit/pull/1847))
 - index.js exports will now be changed to directory exports when packaging - making for nicer imports ([#1905](https://github.com/sveltejs/kit/pull/1905))